 Storyboard – New Process

+I recruited 3 interviewees to test the landing page and walked another 2 people over the new storyboard with the main feature.
+I wanted to see if the idea is appealing and how the interviewees react to it.
 I’m happy to find that people generally showed a lot of interest in the idea.
-They think it’s interesting and makes the process more fun to have the attraction information in dating-app like swiping and liking format.
+They think it’s interesting and it makes the process of researching what to do more fun.
 They also like the map view option to further filter down the options if they want.
-They also complimented the colour scheme and the modern feel of the site.
+They also complimented the colour scheme and the modern feel of the potential product.

 There are also a couple of suggestions or things that they wish were included:

 Incorporate Google Map in map view to estimate how far an attraction is from accommodation or how to get there (and how long it takes to get there)

 Wish the app can recommend them where to go next